9. Books, broadcasting, and the Bible College

 guitars, or even harmonicas as accompaniment.
 In our little preaching point at San Mauro, our

-18-year old musician shows up every week with a different instrument to accompany our singing.
+18-year-old musician shows up every week with different instruments to accompany our singing.

 Needless to say, he keeps things interesting!